nelialanw/Group2_richman/README.md

 #### Team Members:
 Li Chi Shing (nelialanw) u3571237@connect.hku.hk<br>
 Wong Wing Lam (WongWingLam) u3568502@connect.hku.hk

+## Code Requirements (1~5) features / functions
+1. Generation of random game sets or events
+1.1 Rolling dice for random move on the map
+1.2 Triggering random events function for status changes 1.3 AI mode with random AI playing

+2. Data structures for storing game status
+2.1 struct mapBlocks array [] - for map info
+2.2 struct Status array [] - for players info
+2.3 string
+2.4 integers
+2.5 double

+3. Dynamic memory management
+3.1 Players info - dynamic array
+3.2 Properties info - dynamicarray
+3.3 Freezing player at a round - dynamic array

+4. File input/output (e.g., for loading/saving game status)
+4.1 Txt files for storing and loading game progress by players in the save folder 4.2 temp.txt for storing immediate data at the end of rounds and loading immediate data when each round starts

+5. Program codes in multiple files
+5.1 richMan_main.cpp
+5.2 richMan_load.cpp
+5.3 richMan_save.cpp
+5.4 richMan_struct.cpp
+5.5 richMan_randomevent.cpp
+5.6 richMan_mapEffect.cpp
+5.7 richMan_display.cpp
+5.8 richMan_rule.cpp
+5.9 richMan_bankrupt.cpp
+5.10 temp.cpp

+## non-standard C/C++ libraries
+1. <sys/stat.h> - for file I/O in a directory
+2. <dirent.h> - for reading directories
+3. <fstream> - for file I/O
+4. <string>
+5. <sstream> - for stoi
+6. <iomanip> - for setw and display of game
+7. <cstdlib> - random events
+8. <time.h> - to get time for random function

+## Compilation and execution instructions
+1. Downloaded all files
+2. execute Makefile in Terminal
+2.1 In terminal, go to the directory containing the files (type cd then the address) 2.2 type "make clean"
+2.3 type "make richMan"
+2.4 type "./richMan"

 ## Game Discription
 This is a text-based game similar to Monopoly and we called it Richman.
 Richman is single/multiple players game that can be played on command-line interface.